 Safety certifications

-Look for helmets that comply with safety standards such as CPSC (Consumer Product Safety Commission) or ASTM (American Society for Testing and Materials).
+Look for helmets that comply with safety standards, such as those set by the CPSC (Consumer Product Safety Commission) or ASTM (American Society for Testing and Materials).

 Fit and comfort

-A well-fitting helmet should be snug but not too tight, with enough padding and ventilation for comfort during long rides.
+A well-fitting helmet should be snug but not too tight, with sufficient padding and ventilation to ensure comfort during extended rides.

 Visor

-A visor can provide added protection from sun, rain, or debris, and can also improve visibility on the trail.
+A visor can provide added protection from the sun, rain, or debris and improve visibility on the trail.

 Ventilation